towhee-io/towhee/towhee/doc/source/user_guide/10-minutes-to-data-collection.md

 ```
 ````

-In the example of streamed `DataCollection`, `debug_print()` is not executed until we started to access the items in the `DataCollection`.
+In the example of streamed `DataCollection`, `debug_print()` is not executed until we start to access the items in the `DataCollection`.
 But for unstreamed `DataCollection`, it is executed immediately.

 ## Tabular Data